 At MAP, we believe that “Design” has the power to shape a better world.
-We are more than “problem solvers”; we creator new possibilities.
+We are positioned from being more than “problem solvers” to creators of new possibilities.
 Our work bridges dichotomies: Utopian yet pragmatic; Iconic yet integrated; and unconventional yet functional.

 Diversity – both in terms of project location and typology – is crucial to our practice.
 We aspire to work in different climates and cultures that lend the opportunity to cross-pollinate ideas, and inspire innovation.
 We see the world as one, and recognize a growing need to address the challenges by converging global insights sensitive to the locale.

 Our design solutions are evolutionary in process.
 Spirit of inquiry, challenging preconceptions and testing conventions sets apart all our work – past and present – and provides purpose for our future.
 We aspire for inclusive design process, the one that includes clients and other stakeholders inputs right from the beginning.
 Divergent goals and interests are garnered to identify unique opportunities for projects – eventually resulting in designs that are distinct and striking.

 Climate dependent design is at the center of our ‘green’ agenda, as it is also the underlying force behind creating new generation of built environments.
 From the way things are oriented, shaped and constructed to the way they are operated and managed, our work leverages nature’s free energy sources – sun, wind and rain – to their greatest potential for heating, cooling, lighting, and ventilating; minimizing reliance on fossil fuels and other artificial means.
 In other words, we view sustainability and climatic responsiveness as two sides of the same coin.
 Vegetation is integral part of the built form to provide natural shade, block harsh wind, reduce noise and other forms of pollution, and minimize the heat island effect and storm water run-offs, but most importantly create memorable environments where humans and nature co-exist.